merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 {% include IMAGE path="images/sar11-tree-07.png" caption="Still ugly, but much more informative display" width=90 %}

-The reason this looks so busy is because anvi'o displays every single column in the genome-data.txt file with whatever means possible.
+The reason this looks so busy is that because anvi'o displays every single column in the genome-data.txt file with whatever means possible.
 Some of them (such as 'genome extended') are not really useful to display.
 Others, such as the 'genus species' layer) should be text, etc. One can adjust all those through the 'display' subsection of the settings panel:

 {% include IMAGE path="images/sar11-tree-08.png" caption="Unedited display properties for layers" width=50 %}

-Here is the lighlty edited and reordered display properties,
+Here is the lightly edited and reordered display properties,

 {% include IMAGE path="images/sar11-tree-09.png" caption="Edited display properties for layers" width=50 %}

-And the result after re-setting clade colors and other minor adjustements:
+And the result after re-setting clade colors and other minor adjustments:

 {% include IMAGE path="images/sar11-tree-10.png" caption="A much more reasonable visualization of the tree and associated data" width=90 %}